 Universal Screening

 Best practice and federal education policy (e.g., Every Student Succeeds Act) asks schools to routinely monitor all students’ academic, physical, social, emotional, and behavioral development.
 One way to accomplish this task is to engage in universal screening, which is the process of administering a brief assessment/survey to all students to gather information about their experiences and skills.When used to understand students’, Universal screening provides educators with information about students’ emotional experiences (e.g., stress), access to protective factors (e.g., having a safe adult at school), and social-emotional skills (e.g., the ability to manage strong negative emotions).
+Universal screening is one source of information among many that schools use to support students.

 Frequently Asked Questions